What is included in a standard body corporate agreement?

 An important part of understanding your body corporate agreement is understanding the included ‘Schedules’.
 A standard body corporate agreement is sectioned into ‘Schedules’ and may contain the following:

-- Schedule A: The reference schedule for terms of the agreement, agreed services fees, associated charges, manner of payment and review percentage.
+Schedule A: The reference schedule for terms of the agreement, associated services fees, associated charges, manner of payment and review percentage.

 This is an important section as it determines the cost of extra services such as the hourly rate payable for the body corporate manager to run meetings outside of business hours, or the accounting team’s time to prepare BAS statements.

 Schedule D: The percentage increase that the fees will increases per year.